jhxie/ParallelSortingByRegularSampling/README.md

 The actual runtime is recorded in the following table:
 ![runtime](./doc/runtime.png)

-Note that speedup values are calculated based on the average of last 5 runs of the total 7.
+Note that speedup values are calculated based on a collection of moving-average runtimes with window size of 5 and 7 runs in total, which are the runtime values shown in the above table.

 ## Credit